Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-).
 - **Application Load Error P:0000065434 - How do I fix this error?**
   - Ensure Steam is running and repeat the [Generating Fresh INI Files](https://uraniumfever.net/docs/setupinstructions#-generating-fresh-ini-files-) and [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-) steps.

-- **Altering Uranium Fever - Can I modify the mods?**
-  - Modifying the list voids official support.
-Use the [uf-support-altered](https://discord.gg/WswmBGXQZt) Discord channel for community assistance.

 - **Bobbleheads/Skill Books - I used to know exactly where to find all of the bobbleheads/skill books, but they aren't where I expect them.
 Why?**
   - They have all been relocated.
 Gone are the days of free, predictable SPECIAL/Skill points.
 We enjoy the sense of discovery associated with their relocation, and hope you will too.